fahimku/test-assignment-form/README.md

-# Figma Match - Assignment Form
+# Quick Form Styling - Assignment Form

 A React project that replicates the Figma design with pixel-perfect accuracy.
+This project implements a page selection modal form matching the exact specifications from the Figma design.

 ## Features

+- **Modal Component**: Interactive page selection form with:
+  - Header section with "All pages" text and checkbox
+  - Page list with individual checkboxes (Page 1-4)
+  - Separator lines with proper spacing
-- **Button Component**: Three yellow "Done" buttons with hover effects
+  - Yellow "Done" button with hover effects
-- **Home Component**: List of checkboxes with various states (unchecked, indeterminate, checked)
+  - Custom styled checkboxes with blue selected state
-- **Modal Component**: Interactive modal with input field, page list, avatars, and checkboxes
+  - Inter font family matching Figma design

 ## Getting Started